-Our sustainability reporting highlights the increasingly sophisticated and streamlined data collection process we are using internally, and continues to provide a platform to assess current levels, trending and comparisons to industry peers.
-Our Performance Metrics include significant economic, environmental, social and governance measures, and are reported in accordance with the comprehensive option of the Global Reporting Initiative’s Standards.
+Our sustainability reporting provides a platform to assess current performance, trending and comparisons to industry peers.
+Our Performance Metrics include significant economic, environmental, social and governance measures, and are reported with reference to TCFD, SASB (Value Reporting Foundation) and GRI Standards.

 Climate-related metrics include but are not limited to:

 We use these and other metrics in several key ways to monitor our progress, including: